sand361049/rest-assured/notes/jenkins.md

 - **failure**: Runs if any stage fails.
 This is vital for alerting the team via email or messaging apps so they can fix the code immediately.

+## What are Poll SCM and  Github hook Trigger

+These are the two primary ways Jenkins "knows" when to start a build after you commit code.
+The main difference is who starts the conversation: Jenkins asking Git (Polling) or Git telling Jenkins (Webhooks).

+### 1. Poll SCM (The "Pull" Method)
+In this setup, Jenkins acts like an eager assistant who checks your repository on a fixed schedule to see if anything has changed.

+How it works: You define a schedule using Cron syntax (e.g., every 5 minutes).
+Jenkins connects to the Git repo, compares the latest commit hash with the previous one, and if they differ, it triggers a build.

+Cron Example: H/5 * * * * means "Check every 5 minutes."

+Best For: * Internal networks where your Git server (like an on-prem Bitbucket) cannot "see" your Jenkins server over the internet.

+Legacy systems that don't support Webhooks.

+Downside: It is resource-heavy.
+If you have 100 jobs polling every minute, your network and CPU will be constantly busy even if no one is coding.
+It also creates a delay (if you push right after a poll, you wait 5 minutes for the next one).

+### 2. GitHub Hook Trigger (The "Push" Method)
+This is the modern, efficient approach.
+Instead of Jenkins checking constantly, Git sends a notification to Jenkins the split-second a push occurs.

+How it works:
+1. You check the box "GitHub hook trigger for GITScm polling" in Jenkins.
+2. You go to your GitHub/Bitbucket repository settings and add a Webhook.
+3. You provide Jenkins' URL (e.g., https://jenkins.mycompany.com/github-webhook/).
+4. Whenever a developer pushes code, GitHub sends an HTTP POST request to that URL, and Jenkins starts the build immediately.

+Best For: * Most modern DevOps setups.

+Teams that want instant feedback on their commits.

+Downside: Requires your Jenkins server to be reachable by GitHub (or whichever Git provider you use).
+If Jenkins is behind a strict firewall, Webhooks won't work without a proxy or tunnel.